Interpause/twin-react-capacitor-template/README.md

 While it isn't as performant as say, React Native or Flutter, packaging web apps like this comes with the obvious advantages of much smaller app size, getting to use a wider range of packages, while still maintaining access to native APIs as plugins.
 In this case, I have chosen to use Capacitor as the successor to Cordova.

+Either directly clone this template to use it, or follow along in the commit history to learn how I set this up.

 ## Initialize App

 ```sh